 - Bovine TB: Expenditure for 2010/11 in Scotland

-- The conversation and management of the European badger (Meles meles).
+- The conservation and management of the European badger (Meles meles).
 Nature and environment, No. 90.
 Council of Europe.
 Authored by H.I Griffiths and D.H Thomas.
 1997.

 - The History, Distribution, Status and Habitat Requirements of the Badger in Britain.
 Peterborough; Nature Conservancy Council.
 Authored by P Cresswell, S Harris and DJ Jefferies.
 1990.